SmeraModani/Internshala/README.md

 2)Create a database with the name "registration".

-3)Create a table with the name "users" and it should contain 4 columns (id,username,email,password).
+3)Create a table with the name "person" and it should contain 4 columns (id,username,email,password).

                                              [OR]